-h.
+- h.
 Recorder-Reproducer Model.
-The model number of the recorder.
+This attribute indicates the model number of the recorder.
+R-1\RI2:CustomRecorder; - i.

-R-1\RI2:CustomRecorder;

-i.
 Original Recording.
 Is this an original recording?

 R-1\RI3:Y;

 j.
 Post Process Modified Recording.
 This attribute indicates if the recording has been modified in post-processing.